phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

        ]
     }

-After the server successfully completes the processing, the response code will be 303 See Other and the Location header will contain the url to retrieve the generated invitation.
+After the server successfully completes the processing, the response code will be `303 See Other` and the `Content-Location` header will contain the url to retrieve the generated invitation.

-##Final thoughts

-This post is only to introduce a way a little bit more sophisticated to use RESTful Web Services.
-Because most part of the RESTful examples just show CRUD operations skipping an important feature of RESTful that is the proper usage of HTTP Code, HTTP header and links rel.